mouleshm1710/flowchain-inventory-ai-MVP/README.md

 # FlowChain Inventory Risk Intelligence AI

 ## Overview
-This project focuses on building an AI-powered supply chain analytics system that detects inventory risks such as stockouts and overstock, and provides intelligent recommendations.
+This Product focuses on building an AI-powered supply chain analytics system that detects inventory risks such as stockouts and overstock, and provides intelligent recommendations.

 ## Features (Planned)